Spinning wheel: Great wheel

 The great wheel was one of the earlier types of spinning wheel.
 The fibre is held in the left hand and the wheel slowly turned with the right.
-This wheel is thus good for using the long-draw spinning technique, which requires only one active hand most of the time, thus freeing a hand to turn the wheel.
+Yarn is spun on a great wheel with the long-draw spinning technique, which requires only one active hand most of the time, thus freeing a hand to turn the wheel.
 The great wheel is usually used to spin short-staple fibres (this includes both cotton and wool), and can only be used with fibre preparations that are suited to long-draw spinning.

 The great wheel is usually over 5 ft in height.
 The large drive wheel turns the much smaller spindle assembly, with the spindle revolving many times for each turn of the drive wheel.
 The yarn is spun at an angle off the tip of the spindle, and is then stored on the spindle.
 To begin spinning on a great wheel, first a leader (a length of waste yarn) is tied onto the base of the spindle and spiraled up to the tip.
 Then the spinner overlaps a handful of fibre with the leader, holding both gently together with the left hand, and begins to slowly turn the drive wheel clockwise with the right hand, while simultaneously walking backward and drawing the fibre in the left hand away from the spindle at an angle.
 The left hand must control the tension on the wool to produce an even result.
 Once a sufficient amount of yarn has been made, the spinner turns the wheel backward a short distance to unwind the spiral on the spindle, then turns it clockwise again, and winds the newly made yarn onto the spindle, finishing the wind-on by spiralling back out to the tip again to make another draw.

 Treadle wheel

 This type of wheel is powered by the spinner's foot rather than their hand or a motor.
 The spinner sits and pumps a foot treadle that turns the drive wheel via a crankshaft and a connecting rod.
 This leaves both hands free for drafting the fibres, which is necessary in the short draw spinning technique, which is often used on this type of wheel.
 The old-fashioned pointed driven spindle is not a common feature of the treadle wheel.
 Instead, most modern wheels employ a flyer-and-bobbin system which twists the yarn and winds it onto a spool simultaneously.
-These wheels can be single- or double-treadle; which is a matter of preference and does not affect the operation of the wheel.
+These wheels can be single- or double-treadle; which is a matter of personal preference and ergonomics and does not materially affect the operation of the wheel.